AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/people/person-detail-view.md

 ---
 # Person Detail View {#person-detail-view}

-Person detail view provides a detailed profile of each person in your Marketo Sales account.
+Person detail view provides a detailed profile of each person in your [!DNL Marketo Sales] account.

 ## How to Access {#how-to-access}

-1. To access the person detail view, click the **People** tab.
+1. To access the person detail view, click the **[!UICONTROL People]** tab.

    ![](assets/person-detail-view-1.png)